-Foreign exchange refers to the act of changing one nation’s currency into another nation’s currency.
-Today, foreign exchange, otherwise known as Forex or FX, can refer to a few different aspects of dealing with international currencies.
-It can refer to trading currencies, where investors will buy and sell different currencies trying to make a profit largely in the same way as a stock trader would, and it can also apply to simple exchanges of currencies for personal or business use.
-Foreign exchange can be particularly important if you live or have family overseas, invest in a foreign country, or have clients or suppliers located overseas.
+Foreign exchange refers to the act of converting the currency of one country to the currency of another.
+Today, foreign exchange — also called forex or FX — generally refers to dealing with international currencies.
+It can refer to trading currencies, where investors buy and sell different currencies to make a profit, like a stock trader does with stocks, or applying simple exchanges of currencies for personal or business use.
+Forex can be particularly important if you live or have family overseas, invest in a foreign country or pay clients or suppliers worldwide.

 How does the foreign exchange market work?

 - Banks.
-Almost every bank will have a selection of currencies to allow you to convert funds, although it should be noted that more exotic currencies are usually not available on short notice.
-Banks traditionally charge high conversion fees and have less favorable exchange rates.
+Nearly all banks offer a selection of currencies that allow you to convert funds.
+But more exotic currencies may not be available on short notice.
+Banks typically charge high conversion fees and offer weak exchange rates.

-- International money transfer companies.
-There are more and more companies popping up in the US offering the full range of foreign exchange services with large varieties of currencies available.
-These companies also offer money transfer services so you can send the funds wherever in the globe they need to go.
-These companies utilize many different methods to achieve competitive exchange rates and low fees, including peer-to-peer trading.
+- International money transfer specialists.
+More companies are popping up in the US to offer a full range of forex services with larger varieties of available currencies.
+These companies typically offer transfer services that allow you can send your money worldwide with competitive exchange rates and low fees, sometimes through peer-to-peer trading.

 - Foreign exchange kiosks and post offices.
-Usually found within airports, kiosks run by companies such as Travelex or banks offer foreign exchange services.
-Always be sure to compare the rates and fees you’ll be charged before converting these.
-Many post offices will allow you to convert funds into different currencies too.
+Usually found within airports, kiosks run by such companies as Travelex or banks offer foreign exchange services.
+Your post office may also convert funds to other currencies.
+Compare the rates and fees you’ll be charged before converting with these services.

 - Credit and debit cards.
-Often times credit and debit cards will automatically convert US dollars into foreign currencies when you’re overseas.
-Unless these are specifically designed for international travel you’ll usually have to pay foreign transaction fees and ATM withdrawal fees.
-Travel cards are an offshoot of these which allow you to lock in different currencies at specific rates, and require you to load funds onto them, often waiving many foreign transaction fees.
+Many credit and debit cards automatically convert US dollars into foreign currencies when you’re overseas.
+You’ll typically pay foreign transaction and ATM withdrawal fees, whereas cards designed for international travel may allow you to lock in currencies at specific rates and waive foreign transaction fees.